cdl-geneseo/geneseo-dictionary/F/Field.md

 # Field

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Field

 Created by  Mia Gennaro on May 03, 2023

 (noun) 1.
 In nature that can be used to describe an area of grass that is normally open, Ex. &quot;Look at those animals roaming around the field.&quot; 2. (noun) can be used to describe an area of study that an individual focuses on, Ex. &quot;She is working really hard in school right now, however, she needs to focus on a field to study.&quot; (Gennaro, A-F, 2023)